What Is The Goal Of Meditation? + 10 Benefits Of Meditating & How To Do Meditate Step-By-Step

 The act of allowing emotions to come and go removes the energetic charge of that feeling.
 This can reduce the number of negative emotions, improving emotional stability and regulation.

-4. Meditation reduces stress and anxiety & increases compassion
+4. Reduces stress & anxiety & increases compassion

 A Yale University study found that meditation decreases activity in the default mode network (DMN).
 This is the area of the brain responsible for excessive and repetitive thoughts.